LSE MY457: Causal Inference for Observational and Experimental Studies

 2. Randomization

-This week we will introduce the concept of randomization and its value for causal inference.
-We will discuss, at a high level, design, analysis, and inference in randomized experiments.
+We introduce the concept of randomization and its value for causal inference.
+We discuss, at a high level, design, analysis, and inference for randomized experiments.

 Lecture